Tennis Elbow in Children

 Symptoms can be aggravated with forearm activity such as holding a racquet, using tools like a screwdriver or wrench, or shaking hands.

-These symptoms may seem like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+These symptoms may be caused by other health problems.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is tennis elbow diagnosed in a child?

 Your child’s healthcare provider can diagnose tennis elbow with a physical exam.
-During the exam, he or she may ask about your child’s health history.
+During the exam, they may ask about your child’s health history.
 Your child may need X-rays.